 Wrangler has been bred to ApHC colored & solid mares, AQHA mares, Arabian mares, Warmblood mares, and Solid Grade mares,

 Honkytonk Wrangler’s book will be closed to outside mares in the United States at the end of the 2022 breeding season.

 Limited semen will still be available in Europe and Australia.

 Avalon Appaloosas is excited to present our Junior Stallion!

 Sire: Honkytonk Wrangler Dam: Maid by Tack

-His breeding career here at Avalon Appaloosas will start in 2023.
+His breeding career here at Avalon Appaloosas will start with his first foals arriving in 2023.